 With this book series, we have wanted the books to mirror or echo the works of Verk.
 A large part of our work is about trusting and accepting not knowing our next step, or whether or not we have found the right tools.
 It is also important to stress that this book series consists of autonomous works, which can be read separately or as a series.

 We have been interested in a spiraling movement starting in the innermost circle and working its way out when working on the book series.
 It has been essential to present different voices and viewpoints in a book series which invites for conversations and discussions about conditions of production, about Verk, and about art.

 Fredrik Hannestad and Verk Produksjoner

-First book, the role of the performer in Verk Produksjoner, and book 2, text and dramaturgy, will be released April 2018.
+First book, the role of the performer in Verk Produksjoner, and book 2, text and dramaturgy, was released April 2018.
+Book 3-5 will be released on October 12th as part of the celebration of Verks 20th anniversary at Black Box Theatre.
 Texts in Norwegian and English.

 Concept: Verk Produksjoner